chrisbergeron/nzbget-mysql/README.md

 This Plugin for NZBGet inserts a record into a user specified MySQL database.
 It only requires these configuration options:
 - the hostname of the mysql database server
-- the port mysql is listening on
+- the port mysql is listening on (optional)
 - the mysql username
 - the mysql password
 - the name of the mysql database